Do All Tattoos Fade?

 Placement on Your Body

-Between the fingers, inside of the arm, or any place where your clothes constrict will be more prone to fading.
+Between the fingers, inside the arm, or any place where your clothes constrict will be more prone to fading.

 Natural Aging Process

-Don’t worry though – tattoos can still age great as you get older; they don’t all turn into unrecognizable blurry smudges, partly due to great advancements in tattoo inks in recent years.
+Don’t worry, though – tattoos can still age great as you get older; they don’t all turn into unrecognizable blurry smudges, partly due to great advancements in tattoo inks in recent years.

 Touch It Up